dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 _Current known issues and workarounds_

 - ⚠️ [Intel 13th and 14th generation CPUs have a high rate of failure](https://community.intel.com/t5/Processors/July-2024-Update-on-Instability-Reports-on-Intel-Core-13th-and/m-p/1617113), manifesting as strange errors in many games including "out of VRAM" errors and inexplicable CPU crashes.
 The issue impacts the higher end models at the highest rates, but can impact several SKUs including i9 and i7 models.
 Media reports: [Gamers Nexus](https://www.youtube.com/watch?v=OVdmK1UGzGs), [The Verge](https://www.theverge.com/2024/7/26/24206529/intel-13th-14th-gen-crashing-instability-cpu-voltage-q-a)
   - Fix: Intel is releasing a delivering a microcode patch in mid-August to prevent a root cause of the issue from causing damage to the CPU.
+Check with your motherboard manufacturer for a BIOS update.
 However, if the damage has already occurred, there is no fix; the CPU must be exchanged for a new one.
   - **We recommend against the purchase of _any_ Intel 13th or 14th generation CPU** due to the severity of this issue
 - 🐛 General performance issues in the dynamic slot selection screen
   - Workaround: Disable the Supercarrier module in the module manager
   - Workaround: If you have a gaming mouse, decrease the USB device polling rate below 500Hz.
 Polling rate is not the same as DPI - you typically change this in the mouse's driver software, not using buttons on the mouse.
 - 🐛 [DCS Launcher resets gameplay setting on every launch](https://forum.dcs.world/topic/353727-launcher-keeps-resetting-some-settings/), including settings like Easy Communication that break paid campaign missions.
   - Workaround: Disable the launcher.
-- 🐛 Meta Quest VR headsets: [v68 software update breaks OpenXR API layers including OpenXR Toolkit](https://forum.dcs.world/topic/355075-meta-acknowledges-bug-with-openxr-api-layers-in-v68)
-  - Workaround: Use Virtual Desktop instead.
-  - Fix: Meta will fix the issue in v69.

 # Recommended Specs